-- A study should be performed, as a joint R&B undertaking, to investigate if and how past results (both from 4-year programs and R&B activities) have been implemented, and to what extent evaluators' recommendations have been followed.
-Both technical / scientific and administrative issues should be considered.
-One example: Who updates databases and handbooks? - Don't lose the Nordic touch in the name of international cooperation or as a result of making English the working language.
+- Don't lose the Nordic touch in the name of international cooperation or as a result of making English the working language.
 The Nordic added value is just that: an added value. - Make sure that the results of NKS activities are properly reported to end users, financiers and participating organizations, and that the results are implemented where relevant and applicable. - It is time for a new evaluation of the last years of NKS work very soon. - Revise the policy document, which is from 2008 (both the Swedish and English versions). - Cooperation with Estonia, Latvia and Lithuania has proven to be valuable, as is cooperation between the Nordic countries and all Baltic Sea states. - Conferences, seminars and workshops can be rewarding and cost-effective ways of networking and dissemination of information. - Exercises are valuable but the larger they get, the more resources they demand.
 This is especially true for international or Nordic emergency preparedness exercises (like INEX, NORA and ODIN); it is equally true for RESUME type measurement or surveillance exercises.
-Smaller calibration and intercomparison exercises and meteorological and similar table-top exercises are rewarding and cost-effective. - Remind all new Program Managers of the NKS policy not to accept non-EU participation in NKS activities without careful scrutiny, in order to avoid unwanted arrivals in the Schengen area. - Keep the Call for Proposals process as timely, simple and fast as possible, for the sake of applicants as well as NKS. - Always include the full budget as an Appendix to the Board minutes and specify all appropriations in the minutes (full title, acronym, budget and any conditions for each activity).
-This makes life easier for the auditor, evaluators and other persons who need to know. - Keep close tabs on the economy no more "luxury problems" where steadily growing sums of funds are transferred from one year to the next; or the occurrence of opposite situations like the one with the inadvertent overspending of SOS-1 money. - National in-kind contributions should be included in an overall estimate of the total NKS budget.
-It is this figure that the administrative costs should be compared to; not just the monetary contributions by the Owners and others. - Old NKS numbered documents, presently available only as print-outs at the Secretariat, should be scanned and fed into the electronic archives for future reference.
-New such documents should be filed electronically as they appear, together with old and new NKS photographs. - All documents published on the webpage before Board meetings should be saved in the electronic archives, especially financial reports, budgets and material on Calls for Proposals and the Program Managers' status reports and recommendations.
+Smaller calibration and intercomparison exercises and meteorological and similar table-top exercises are rewarding and cost-effective. - Remind all new program managers of the NKS policy not to accept non-EU participation in NKS activities without careful scrutiny, in order to avoid unwanted arrivals in the Schengen area. - Shift to only one website, all in English, except perhaps old minutes of Owners Group and Board meetings, or the administrative handbook (a translation might not have top priority). - Keep the Call for Proposals process as timely, simple and fast as possible, for the sake of applicants as well as NKS. - Always include the full budget as an Appendix to the Board minutes and specify all appropriations in the minutes (full title, acronym, budget and any conditions for each activity).
+This makes life easier for the auditor, evaluators and other persons in need to know. - Keep close tabs on the economy no more "luxury problems" where steadily growing sums of funds are transferred from one year to the next; or the occurrence of opposite situations like the one with the inadvertent overspending of SOS-1 money. - National in-kind contributions should be included in an overall estimate of the total NKS budget.
+It is this figure that the administrative costs should be compared to; not just the monetary contributions by the owners and others. - Old NKS numbered documents, presently available only as print-outs at the Secretariat, should be scanned and fed into the electronic archives for future reference.
+New such documents should be filed electronically as they appear, together with old and new NKS photographs. - All documents published on the webpage before board meetings should be saved in the electronic archives, especially financial reports, budgets and material on Calls for Proposals and the program managers' status reports and recommendations.
 The material might best be kept on the password protected webpage.